 Sencha: Green tea from Japan; considered the purest of green teas because the leaves are rolled and steamed dry immediately after picking

 Silver Needle or White Tip: Green tea made of the silvery tips of leaves at the end of each branch; picked for a few days at the start of the harvest season; leaves are steamed dry, rather than fermented or rolled; mild, smooth, delicate taste

 Yunnan: Green tea from Yunnan province in China; after initial fermentation, drying and rolling, undergoes a microbial fermentation process; not as strong as black tea, sweet aftertaste, improves with age

 - Traditionally hand-plucked teas are called “orthodox” teas, which generally contain only the top two tender leaves and an unopened leaf bud from each branch.

 - Unorthodox teas are harvested by large machines that “mow” bush tops, shredding leaves into fine pieces and rolling them into little balls.
 This crush-tear-curl (CTC) process is used to create commercial black teas sold in tea bags or used in Masala Chai blends because it produces a bold, pungent, powerful tea.

 - Dry tea has more caffeine by weight than coffee; however, more dried coffee is used than dry tea in preparing the beverage, which means that a cup of brewed tea contains significantly less caffeine than a cup of coffee of the same size.

-- All tea types are high in vitamins A, B, C, and E; minerals such as fluoride, iron, manganese, magnesium, zinc, and potassium; and antioxidants.
+- All tea types are high in vitamins A, B, C, and E; minerals such as fluoride, iron, manganese, magnesium, zinc, and potassium; and flavonoids that produce antioxidant effects.

 Becoming a tea connoisseur?
 Check out the Tea Association of the U.S.A.’s succinct glossary of tea terms, including tea-tasting lingo.